Joined: Aug 09, 2008

 I think everyone here knows how much I like Steinman.
 But Meat is in his 60s, and his voice is shot.
 I don't think he ever learned how to take care of it, and given the kind of singing he does, it's no surprise.
 But this album is almost entirely songs that I've heard elsewhere, done better.
 Bonnie Tyler's "Loving You's A Dirty Job" is perhaps a bit '80s-cheesy, but it sounds great.
 The demos from Dance of the Vampires give you better versions of "Braver than we Are," and are floating around the internet for free.

 I don't know who this album is for.
 Real fans have heard better from these songs, and Meat's voice isn't going to win any converts at this point.
 The songs have an underproduced, demo-like sound.
 The only good thing is the female background singers.
 They're awesome.
 I'd love an album of just them, but then again, I own one.
 It's called Original Sin by Pandora's Box, it's awesome, and you should just buy that and pretend this doesn't exist. _________________ I'm writing a novel in verse.
-Stanzas so far: 84.
-New goal: 110 by June 30th.
+I have now written one stanza for every one of Jay Z's problems.
+My goal is 110 by June 30.

 You cannot post new topics in this forum You cannot reply to topics in this forum You cannot edit your posts in this forum You cannot delete your posts in this forum You cannot vote in polls in this forum